TM Forum Standards – eTOM, SID, Open APIs, ODA

 What is TM Forum?

-TM Forum is a global industry association that develops standards for OSS/BSS interoperability.
-Its frameworks help telecom operators integrate systems from different vendors, automate processes, and adopt cloud-native architectures.
+TM Forum is a global telecom industry organization that creates standards for OSS and BSS systems.
+These standards help operators integrate systems from multiple vendors using common processes, data models, and APIs.

 Core TM Forum Framework Components